-Designation Roles and Responsibilities coordinated by the EA Licence Holder, Proponent, Site Manager, Site Engineer and Contract's Manager.
+Designation Roles and Responsibilities Be fully conversant with the BAR, the conditions of EA, and the EMPr; Be fully conversant with all relevant environmental legislation and ensure compliance thereof; Approve Contractor's method statements; Remain employed until the completion of the construction activities; and Report to the Project Manager, including all findings identified onsite.
+In addition, the ECO will: Undertake independent monthly inspections of the site and surrounding areas in order to audit compliance with the EA and EMPr conditions; Take appropriate action if the specifications contained in the EMPr and conditions of the environmental authorisation are not followed; Recommend fines to the Contractor for repeated non-compliances with the EA and EMPr.
+The value of fines to be agreed with the EA Licence Holder, Site Engineer, Contract's Manager and Site Agent prior to construction.
+Issuing of fines to be coordinated by the EA Licence Holder, Proponent, Site Manager, Site Engineer and Contract's Manager.
 Monitor and verify that environmental impacts are kept to a minimum, as far as possible; and Ensure that activities onsite comply with all relevant environmental legislation.
 Contractors, Staff and Service Providers Comply with AMSA EA and EMPr environmental management specifications; Completion of the appropriate training requirements as specified in the training program.
-Receive training from the Environmental Manager and be conversant with all conditions of the EA and the EMPr, and ensure compliance thereto; Adhere to any environmental instructions issued by the Environmental Manager during work on site.
+Receive training from the Environmental Manager or EO and be conversant with all conditions of the EA and the EMPr, and ensure compliance thereto; Adhere to any environmental instructions issued by the Environmental Manager or EO during work on site.
 Implement and maintain environmental management controls and operations as set out in the project's environmental management documentation.